-The way of Dharma is to become less and less until we are like the wind in the trees or the ripples on the water.
-In reality only a beautiful movement of love, compassion and joy seeking nothing for itself but serving the world with kindness.
+The way of yoga and dharma is to become less and less until we are like the wind in the trees or the ripples on the water.
+In reality only a beautiful movement of love, compassion and joy seeking nothing for itself but serving the world with genuine kindness and generosity.
 Letting go (awakening) of the ever demanding ego (self identity) is the greatest gift we can bring to our own life and the life of all beings.
 The less of ‘you’ there is, the happier you will be.
-This is how to be no-one, going no-where.
-May all beings be happy.
+What a paradox.
+Becoming no-one, going no-where.
+A joyous zero, empty yet fulfilled.

 What is authenticity, as in being authentic?
 I have been thinking about this lately, although I can barely spell the word.
 Is is being completely transparent and honest all the time?
 Is it being open about your struggles, hopes and dreams?
 Or is it to be so in touch with your true nature & your personality that you simply cannot be anything else?

 I think it might be a combination of all these, as honesty, openness and personality all seem to shine forth automatically when one is resting in one’s natural state.
 My goal would at least be to try and live in such a way that I am not fooling myself or those around me.
 I find it difficult though.
 By fooling, I mean that I don’t always speak my mind when I should.
 Sometimes I choose holding onto resentment.
 Sometimes I even nod along to things I don’t agree with.
 Sometimes I dress differently than I would like to, just to fit in.